 The common thread

 Notice any common points in these examples?
 How about "obey your commands"?
 In every case, if your commands are not obeyed, we would say that things are "out of control" - dogs, kids, employees, and anything else that is not in line with love and peace.

 Getting back to the point, is God in control?
 Based on obedience to the commands of God and not making a mess of things, how are we doing?
 If your response is, "We are doing great!
 God is in control!", then we have a difference in viewpoints.
-Most of us do not keep the Sabbath, we celebrate pagan holidays in the same way the pagans did, we eat pigs and crustaceans, all exactly against the written commands of God.
+Most of us do not keep the Sabbath, we celebrate pagan holidays in the same way the pagans did (and still do), we eat pigs and crustaceans, all exactly against the written commands of God.
 "But", you say, "That's only for the Israelites!"
 If you really believe that, see my page Faith vs. Law for some thoughts on that cop-out ("excuse" for you millennials).